NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Create new record with novel family name
 ☐ Create new record with multispecimen ticked
 ☐ Then try creating another new record
+☐ Check to see if there is a meaningful error message when saving a record without a barcode
 - At every step of the way you need to check to see if the action resulted in an expected change in the database, so please have the DB editor open.